MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enterprise-web-connector.md

 description: "Enterprise Website configuration in the M365 Admin portal."
 ---

-# Configure an Enterprise Website connector in Microsoft 365
+# Configure an Enterprise websites connector in Microsoft 365

-With the Enterprise Website connector for Microsoft Search, your organization can index articles and **content from its internal-facing websites**.
+With the Enterprise websites connector for Microsoft Search, your organization can index articles and **content from its internal-facing websites**.
 After you configure the connector and sync content from the website, end users can search for that content from any Microsoft Search client.

-This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors an Enterprise Website connector for Microsoft Search.
+This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors an Enterprise websites connector for Microsoft Search.
 It explains how to configure your connector and connector capabilities, limitations, and troubleshooting techniques.

 ## Connect to a data source
 To connect to your data source, you need your root URL and a form of authentication (Basic Authentication or OAuth 2.0 with Azure AD).